THE BEST LAS VEGAS PROPERTIES

 P

-Partial Payment - A payment that is not sufficient to
+Partial Payment - A payment that is not sufficient

 Payment (P&I) - Your monthly mortgage payment,